PhilipOppongAdanse/Mobile-Forensics/Android ADB Analysis/README.md

 The examination demonstrated how ADB can be leveraged to collect valuable evidence from Android devices without requiring root access.
 Through the acquisition process, I documented device specifications, enumerated installed applications, reviewed system logs, analyzed battery statistics, examined usage timelines, identified power management artefacts, and generated comprehensive diagnostic reports.

 The artefacts collected during this examination provide valuable insight into device configuration, user activity, system state, and operational history.
 This exercise highlights the effectiveness of ADB as a practical forensic acquisition tool and reinforces the importance of systematic evidence collection and documentation during Android mobile forensic investigations.

+## Disclaimer

+This analysis was conducted exclusively on **my personally owned Android device** for educational, research, and digital forensic training purposes.

+The device examined throughout this project is an **itel P55 (Android 13)** that belongs to me, and all data collected, analyzed, and documented originated from my own device.
+No third-party device, personal data, or information belonging to another individual was accessed, acquired, or examined during this exercise.

+The objective of this project was to demonstrate the use of **Android Debug Bridge (ADB)** as a forensic acquisition and analysis tool, while developing practical skills in Android artifact collection, system interrogation, application enumeration, event timeline reconstruction, and device state analysis.

+All commands executed were performed in a controlled laboratory environment using:

+- Kali Linux 2026.1 (VMware Workstation)
+- Android Debug Bridge (ADB)
+- Personal Android test device (itel P55)
+- Authorized USB debugging connection

+This repository is intended solely for:

+- Digital Forensics Training
+- DFIR Research
+- Academic Learning
+- Skill Development
+- Portfolio Demonstration

+No unauthorized access techniques, privilege escalation methods, data manipulation activities, or intrusive forensic procedures were performed during this examination.

+All findings documented in this repository should be interpreted as results obtained from a self-owned test device and must not be considered evidence from a real-world investigation.

+> **Note:** The screenshots, artifacts, timelines, and observations contained within this repository were generated from my own device and are published strictly for educational and professional portfolio purposes.